Germany braces for elections as parliament dissolved – DW – 12/27/2024

 Germany braces for elections as parliament dissolvedDecember 27, 2024

-"I have decided to dissolve the 20th German Bundestag to fix the date for an early election for February 23rd," Steinmeier said in a speech and added that "political stability in Germany is a precious asset."
+"I have decided to dissolve the 20th German Bundestag to fix the date for an early election for February 23rd," German President Frank-Walter Steinmeier said in a speech and added that "political stability in Germany is a precious asset."

 Steinmeier's decision follows a request to do so after Chancellor Olaf Scholz lost a vote of confidence in the legislature on December 16.